siwinter/BT-Mesh-Lamp-Control/README.md

 >**Notes:**
 >
 >1.
-The NetKey index and AppKey index are fixed to 0x0000 in this demo.
->2.
 If the client device is re-provisioned, but the server device is not, the first few get/set messages from the client will be treated as replay attacks.
 To avoid this, both devices should be re-provisioned prior to transmitting messages.